-The main aim of using a balance board or wobble board is to improve proprioception.
-Proprioception is our sense and awareness of the position of our body parts and is closely linked to balance.
+Wobble balance board exercises aim to improve proprioception, which is our sense and awareness of the position of our body parts and is closely linked to balance.
 Having good proprioception helps to reduce the risk of injury, especially for ankle sprains and other lower limb injuries.

 On this page:

 - Benefits of wobble board exercises

 What is proprioception?

 Located within the muscles, tendons, ligaments and other soft tissues of the body, are tiny sensors which relay information about a joint position, pressure and muscle stretch to the brain.